BLB Solicitors

 How long do searches take?

 How long conveyancing searches take is primarily dictated by each local authority’s current volume of work.
 Typically, much will depend upon the Local Authority Search, which, wherever the property is located, invariably takes the longest.
-If you are lucky, you will have it with 2 to 3 weeks, more likely 4 to 6 weeks, but sometimes up to 10 weeks.
+If you are lucky, you will have it within 2 to 3 weeks, more likely 4 to 6 weeks, but sometimes up to 10 weeks.

 Request a Call Back